-Week 7 - February 21 - Panel Discussion with Service Learning Faculty
+Week 6 - February 11 - Panel Discussion with Community-Engaged Faculty

-Through a discussion with several UCLA service learning instructors, we will explore questions such as: How are service learning courses similar to and different from other courses you teach?
+Through a discussion with several community-engaged instructors, we will explore questions such as: What opportunities and challenges do instructors face when working to build successful partnerships with community stakeholders?
+How are community-engaged courses similar to and different from other courses you teach?
 How is leading discussion in a community-engaged course similar to and different from leading discussion for a traditional course?
-How can we manage class time and assignments effectively, strategically integrating disciplinary learning goals with community learning goals as much and as often as possible?
+How can we manage class time and assignments effectively, strategically integrating disciplinary learning goals with community learning goals?
 How have you designed assignments that assess how and what students learn while working in diverse community settings as part of an academic course?
-How can SL instructors provide opportunities for both "reflective" and "analytical" approaches to learning?
-How can we design graded projects that yield work that benefits community partners?
-What sorts of surprises and "sensitive" topics are likely to come up during community-engaged courses-and how do you work to meet those challenges proactively?
+How can community-engaged instructors provide opportunities for both "reflective" and "critical/analytical" approaches to learning?
+How can we design research projects or other graded assignments that benefit community partners?
+How can we be proactive about preparing students to collaborate ethically and responsibly with diverse communities?
+How can instructors prepare themselves to manage challenges that may arise in class and/or in community contexts?

 Broader Questions: How do you see community-engaged teaching fitting into the larger arc of your career?
-What recommendations do you have for prospective SL instructors-and for universities seeking to support community-engaged graduate students and faculty?
+What recommendations do you have for prospective community-engaged instructors-and for universities seeking to support community-engaged students and faculty?
 What support structures on campus and in communities help to make community-engaged courses successful?
 What would you like to see UCLA do differently in regards to community-engaged teaching and research?